AzarguNazari/Spotify-ReactJS/README.md

-# Spotify Mockup in React
+# Spotify UI in React

 To run the application
 - `npm install && npm start`